Greek Chickpea, Avocado and Cucumber Salad

 • Ingredients: Extra virgin olive oil, red wine vinegar, lemon juice, garlic

 • Herbs & Seasonings: Dried oregano, dried dill, salt & pepper.
-Alternately, use my homemade Greek Seasoning!
+Alternately, use my homemade Greek seasoning!

 The chickpea salad in a large glass dish with the salad dressing drizzled over it